mucoolr/nodejs-dockercompose-file/README.md

 To wait , till the mysql container launches i have created a createmysql.sh file which halts the backend container for 5S to sleep , till the time mysql container launches and connection is successful.

-After running `docker compose up`, run `http://localhost/mongo/user` , it will be redirected `https://localhost/mongo/user`
+After running `docker compose up`, run `http://localhost/mongo/user` , it will be redirected to `https://localhost/mongo/user`